The Twilight Zone Tower of Terror: California (2004–2017) and Paris (2007–2019)

 As the elevator doors close, the lights of the service elevator flicker out.
 The elevator itself is pushed into the shaftway by a mechanical arm in front of the doors.
 With a flash of lightning, the walls of the basement disappear altogether, leaving only a star field around the service doors with a rotating purple spiral.
-The elevator rises quickly, where the doors open on an ornate, wood-framed mirror in a brightly lit corridor of the hotel and riders see their reflection in its glass.
-Lightning strikes the hotel and the lights of both the corridor and elevator flicker out.
+The elevator rises quickly, arriving at floor with large ornate mirror, and a door leading to a different section of the room.
+Lightning strikes the hotel and the lights of both the corridor and elevator to flicker out.
 A ghostly wind blows through a window and the reflection of riders in the elevator becomes distorted.
 With another blast, the elevator rumbles and shakes, and with a final blast of lightning, the electrified reflection disappears, leaving only the image of the empty elevator in the mirror as the doors close.
-The elevator descends and opens to reveal a corridor with an image of another elevator where ghosts of the five missing passengers appear.
-They beckon riders to join them before disappearing in a bolt of electricity as the walls in the corridor become a star field, leaving just the other elevator.
+The elevator descends (or ascends in shaft C) and opens to reveal a blue lighted corridor with an image of another elevator where ghosts of the five missing passengers appear.
+They beckon riders to join them before disappearing in a bolt of electricity which scatters throughout the floor.
+The lights dim, and the walls in the corridor become a star field, leaving just the other elevator.
 The other elevator doors open to reveal the lost passengers inside as both elevators appear to float through space.

-The distant guests fall, then the distant elevator, followed by the ride elevator.
+The distant guests fall, then the distant elevator shatters, followed by the ride elevator falling.
 This version of the ride does not have a randomized drop sequence, so the ride experience is identical in every drop shaft, regardless of which floor passengers board on.
 Two small drops occur in pitch-black darkness, followed by a rise to the top of the tower as in-cabin lights flicker.
 The doors then open out to reveal the view from the top floor before the car drops briefly, pauses, and drops along the remainder of the shaft.
 The elevator then rises almost to the top, and immediately drops without stopping, in complete darkness.
 The elevator then ascends all the way to the top of the tower, shudders, and falls to the bottom of the shaft, to the area in between the two loading floors, with the elevator being finally returned to its load level and horizontally pulled back into place at the boiler room service doors.
 The service doors open and guests exit the hotel through the basement and the gift shop.